shoubhikraj/molecular-modelling/POV-ray-hbond/README.md

 The script detects the input file from the `+Ifile.pov` argument given by Avogadro.
 So, that argument cannot be given in any other format.

+It is a simple script, so it should work on Linux and Mac as well.
+There  might be some minor modification required to deal with the path of the POV-ray executable.

 If there are any problems, feel free to open an issue.